Growing Your Organizing Business in Phases

 How much time can you devote to your new business?

-If you’re currently working full-time or if you’re the main caregiver to your children, you must consider how much time you’ll have available to dedicate to the development of your organizing business, to attend classes, events, meet and network, and of course to organize clients.
+If you’re currently working full-time or if you’re the primary caregiver to your children, you must consider how much time you’ll have available to dedicate to the development of your organizing business, to attend classes, events, meet and network, and of course to organize your clients.

-When I started my business back in 2010, my children were just starting first grade and kindergarten.
-That gave me the school hours and the evenings, after they were in bed, to work and learn.
-I made myself available to work with clients, initially as a sub-contractor, in the morning and I’d work at night on listening to ICD, NAPO, and business development classes.
-This routine would easily add up to 8 hours of work a day and I followed it for many years, and I am glad I did it.
+When I started my business back in 2010, my children were starting first grade and kindergarten.
+That gave me the school hours and the evenings to work and learn after they were in bed.
+In the morning, I made myself available to work with clients, initially as a sub-contractor, and I’d work at night on listening to ICD, NAPO, and business development classes.
+This routine would quickly add up to 8 hours of work a day, and I followed it for many years, and I am glad I did it.

-Remember that this initial period of building a new business can be quite intense.
-But it is not only very rewarding; it will create a strong base for your business to grow.
+Remember that this initial period of building a new business can be pretty intense.
+But it is not only gratifying; it will create a strong base for your business to grow.
 When your clients start filling up your calendar, you’ll already have what you need in place.

 My best tip: use this time to get the groundwork done.